davidpoza/passport-jwt-example/README.md

 # secret for encryption of jwt signature
 JWT_SECRET=yoursecret

-# number of rounds for encryption of jwt signature
+# number of rounds for Blowfish algorithm for hashing user password
 BCRYPT_ROUNDS=12

 # lifetime of the token (in seconds)